manzooralam/NodeJS/README.md

 #### Step 3: Check the Project folder name will be sitting to the same folder as, ```name: projectName
 -->

+## Package.json file:
+Contains all dependencies objects.

+#### scripts: The "scripts" property of your package.json file supports a number of built-in scripts.
+These all can be executed by running  npm run <stage>

 Ref: [https://nodejs.org/en/docs/guides/getting-started-guide/](https://nodejs.org/en/docs/guides/getting-started-guide/)